 JUMP TO: What is turmeric | What makes turmeric powerful | Turmeric's most powerful benefit | For inflammation | For A1c & blood sugar | For cholesterol | For oxidative stress | Choosing the right supplement | Recommended dosage, precautions & side effects | Using turmeric every day + turmeric tea recipe

 Please note that this information is not an endorsement for turmeric.
 We are simply sharing the research surrounding it.
 You should always discuss supplementation with your doctor.

 What Is Turmeric?

-Turmeric a spice and a very interesting one at that.
+Turmeric a spice and a very interesting one at that!

 If you’ve never heard of Ayurvedic medicine, it’s the ancient medical practice used in India for more than 3000 years.
-I think traditional medicines used in places like India and China have a long and valid history and many of their practices are based on using herbs, spices, special diets, and natural therapies, which is really interesting.
-So turmeric is one of those spices that has a very long history of use.
+I think traditional/ alternative medicine used in places like India and China have a long and valid history and many of their practices are based on using herbs, spices, special diets, and natural therapies, which is really interesting.
+Well, at least, I find it interesting. 🙂

 What's In Turmeric That Makes It So Powerful?